EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

     ) AS derivedTable;

-As you can see, I left a couple columns in there b
+As you can see, I left a couple columns in there but they are commented out.
+Those columns could be useful to add to this report if we wanted too.
+So many options! so little time!

+Here's an example output from this query:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNzcwMjU5NCwtMTMzNDY0NTc2OCw2Nj
+eyJoaXN0b3J5IjpbLTM0Mzk4NTE5NCwtMTMzNDY0NTc2OCw2Nj
 E1MDIwMzIsLTM5OTUxODU5NywtMTA4MDkzODEyOF19
 -->